Maintaining Trees And Hedges On Your Property

 View our short safety video on the dangers of cutting trees close to overhead lines.

 Further HSE Safety Guidelines

-For further information on tree cutting safety, follow the links below [links open in a new window]:
+For further information on tree cutting safety, follow the links below:

 The following diagrams show NIE Networks' safety clearances between overhead power lines and trees, hedges or other vegetation.

 Clearance distance for 11V and 33 kV systems

 Clearance distance for 110 kV systems with AP1 construction